Nevada

 State of Wisconsin Voting & Elections

-• October 19 Deadline for online or mail-in voter registration
+• October 16 Deadline for online and mail-in voter registration

-• November 6 Last day of in-person absentee (early) voting
+• November 3 Last day of in-person absentee (early) voting at the municipal clerk’s office

 To register to vote in Wisconsin, you must be: